How To Deal with a Personal Protection Order

 A person’s life can be turned upside down if they are the subject of a PPO.
 These restraining orders are used by some petitioners as a weapon to harass and intimidate a person for revenge, control, or other nefarious reasons.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are often called upon to help people who have had personal protection orders (PPO’s) entered against them.
-These court orders, sometimes referred to as restraining orders, are court-issued orders compelling a person not to threaten, harm, harass, intimidate, or have contact with another person.
+These court orders are sometimes referred to as restraining orders.
+PPO’s are court-issued orders compelling a person not to threaten, harm, harass, intimidate, or have contact with another person.
 The severe ramifications for someone who is the subject of a PPO, including jail time, are little known among the public, but they can haunt someone for the rest of his or her life.

 What is a PPO?

 A personal protection order (PPO) is a court order to stop threats or violence made by one person against another.
 They are intended to protect from people from threats, harm, or harassment from someone who has been warned to stop offensive behavior but has failed to do so.
 A judge will grant a PPO if a petitioner convinces a court that he or she has a reasonable fear for his or her safety.
 A PPO can be issued without a hearing.
 A PPO granted without a hearing is called ex parte.
 Conversely, a judge may require a hearing to determine if a PPO is justified.